quantiacs/documentation/en/source/user_guide/optimization.md

 # Optimization

-Backesting a trading system amounts to perform a simulation of the trading rules on historical data.
-All trading rules depend to some extent on a set of parameters.
-These parameters can be for example the lookback periods used for defining technical indicators or the hyperparameters of a complex machine learning model.
+Backtesting a trading system means simulating the trading rules on historical data.
+All trading rules depend on some set of parameters, for example the lookback periods for technical indicators or the hyperparameters of a machine learning model.

-## Single-pass Strategy Example
+## Single-pass strategy example

-Imagine a single-pass strategy where all data is accessed at once.
-This implementation is very fast and will speed up the parametric scan.
+In a single-pass strategy, all data is accessed at once.
+This implementation is fast and speeds up the parametric scan.

 *You should make sure that your strategy is not implicitly forward looking before submission, see how to [prevent forward looking](https://quantiacs.com/documentation/en/user_guide/functional_quality.html#multi-pass-backtesting).*